 Take a landlord as an example.
 Simply hiring a property manager could essentially eliminate the need to spend hours in the car every week.
 This time could then be reallocated to high-value tasks that grow the business.

 To get to work, the U.S Department of Transportation reports the average commuter travels approximately 15 miles one way (30 miles roundtrip).
 One in three commuters travels in excess of 16 miles one way.
 That’s a lot of drive time just to arrive at work!

 In today’s day and age, there’s nothing weird or unusual about working from home.
 In fact, it’s often encouraged and praised.
 Try working from home – either full-time or part-time – and you’ll eliminate the commute to and from the office.

 - Live Closer to Work and Play

-When it comes to choosing a house or apartment, make it a point to live closer to the areas that you frequent.
+When it comes to choosing homes or luxury apartments, make it a point to live closer to the areas that you frequent.
 This includes shopping, dining, work, schools, etc. By choosing a central location, you avoid having to travel all over town just to run basic errands.